carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 > {: .solution}
 {: .challenge}

-## Starting and Naming a new Quarto Document
+## Starting and Naming a New Quarto Document

 Start a new Quarto document in RStudio by clicking File \> New File \> Quarto Document...